We’ve tried to come up with a definitive overview of how life in Germany compares to life in the UK.

 In addition, there seems to be a more general consensus on anti-social behaviour in Germany.
 While this may impede some aspects of personal freedom (the laws around “quiet times” for example), you generally see fewer teenagers running riot and causing a nuisance to their neighbours.

-The one downside when it comes to safety and security is that bicycle theft is rife in major cities and the police sadly have few resources dedicated to dealing with it.
+The one major downside when it comes to safety and security is that bicycle theft is rife in major cities and the police, sadly, have few resources dedicated to dealing with it.

 Single-trip public transport tickets for shorter distances are not that much cheaper than in the UK in most cases.
 However, any commuter pass lasting a month or more is usually way cheaper than the equivalent ticket in Britain, especially compared to rail fares in London and the South-East.